tonisidneimc/PyLox/README.md

 ```
 $ python3 PyLox.py <file path>
 ```
-You can try to run your own lox scripts or any of the scripts located in the _examples_ folder of this project.
+You can try to run your own lox scripts, or any of the scripts located in the "_examples_" folder for this project.

 **e.g.**, to run the *__example1.lox__* file, type:
 ```